-So, I start googling…”long pasta with ridges,” “thick pasta,” “types of pasta.”
+So, I start googling, “long pasta with ridges,” “thick pasta” AND “types of pasta.”
 Could not find a single pasta that looked like that.
 I just kept staring at the photo.
-All of a sudden…it hit me!
-That reminds me of ridged lasagna noodles…which by the way I have not seen in years.
-I start googling again…and low and behold…WalMart!
-Oh…but you have to order…NO…I want today.
-I hopped in my car again and visited my local store.
+All of a sudden, it hit me!
+That reminds me of ridged lasagna noodles.
+Which, by the way, I have not seen in years.
+Back to my computer and I start googling again.
+Low and behold, Wal-Mart!
+Oh, but you have to order.
+NO, I want today.
+So, I hopped into my car again and visited my local store.

 Heat up the grill to 350 to 375 degrees.
 Keep in mind that these lobster tails are fairly small, and will grill up quickly.
 Heat up the stick of butter in the microwave.
 Place the lobster tails on the grill.
 Place a fair amount of butter on each tail.
 Cover and grill for about three minutes.
 Place more butter and flip each tail to get a nice sear on top.

 Boil water for the pasta.
+Do NOT forget to salt the water.
 Prepare to al dente.
 Reserve about a half cup of the pasta water (you may or may not need this).
-Drain pasta…DO NOT RINSE!
-When the pasta is cool enough to handle.
-Cut the ruffle off of both sides of the noodles, then cut each in half, lengthwise.
+Drain pasta.
+DO NOT RINSE!
+When the pasta is cool enough to handle, cut the ruffle off of both sides of the noodles, then cut each in half, lengthwise.

 Since the sauce comes together so quickly, this should be the final step.
 In a sauté pan, melt the remaining two tablespoons of butter.
 As the butter is melting, reheat your lobster tails by lining a separate pan with a little butter (you should have some left over from grilling).
 I used this flat cast iron pan from Lodge.
-Place tails flesh side down for just a minute…you may even get lucky and get a bit more color on the top.
+Place tails flesh side down for just a minute.
+You may even get lucky and get a bit more color on the top.
 Remove.
 Add the garlic to the sauté pan.
 Allow to infuse the butter for just a minute.
 Try not to brown or burn.
 Add the heavy whipping cream.
-Heat for a minute or so. whisking the entire time.
+Heat for a minute or so, whisking the entire time.